dtempx/syphonx/README.md

-# SyphonX

 SyphonX is a simple and powerful way to extract data from anywhere on the web without writing complicated procedural code.

-### Get Started
+# Get Started

-Simply run the following from the command-line anywhere Node.js 14 or higher is installed...
+Run the following from the command-line anywhere Node.js is installed...
 ```
 npx syphonx run $/examples/example.json
 ```

-This should produce the following output which extracts information from the simple webpage at https://www.example.com/.
+The above command should produce the following output which is the result of extracting information from [this page](https://www.example.com/).
 ```json
 {
   "name": "Example Domain",